 Each session of FRIENDS typically has 10-12 children and 4 staff (including the program director), creating a child to counselor ratio of 3:1.
 Several of the three additional social skills counselors have served at Outpost Summer Camps and in other local child development settings as directors and counselors.

-As of Fall 2017, the FRIENDS Program is on hold indefinitely.
+As of January 2019, the FRIENDS Program is on hold indefinitely.
 If you are interested in learning more about the program and joining a potential waitlist, please contact Dr. Kelly Jones.

-Dr. Kelly Jones holds a Ph.D. in clinical psychology and is currently accruing postdoctoral hours toward her licensure under the supervision of Dr. Adria O'Donnell.
-Dr. Jones has worked in a variety of settings with children, adolescents, adults, and families including providing individual therapy, family therapy, and couples therapy.
-She also provides behavioral consultation services at Outpost Summer Camps.
-Dr. Jones completed her doctoral dissertation on peer conflict among young children.
-She has directed FRIENDS for six years, and previously co-facilitated the BLAST Social Skills program in Pasadena, CA, a similar program serving children who need assistance experiencing success in social settings.
+Dr. Kelly Jones is a licensed clinical psychologist (PSY 29726) and has worked in a variety of settings with children, adolescents, adults, and families including providing individual therapy, family therapy, and group therapy.
+She is also the Executive Director of Outpost Summer Camps, especially focusing on training staff in child development and supporting campers who need extra assistance adjusting to and succeeding at camp.
+Dr. Jones completed her doctoral dissertation on the relationship between marital conflict and peer conflict among young children, including how conflict impacts children's emotional security.
+She has directed FRIENDS since 2010 and previously co-facilitated the BLAST Social Skills program in Pasadena, CA, a similar program run by Dr. Peter Gero serving children who need assistance experiencing success in social settings.

-Dr. Jones received her Bachelor's Degree from the University of San Diego in Psychology, studied at Syracuse University in Madrid, Spain, and earned her Doctorate from Fuller Graduate School of Psychology in Pasadena, CA.
+Dr. Kelly received her Bachelor's Degree from the University of San Diego, studied at Syracuse University in Madrid, Spain, and earned her Doctorate from Fuller Graduate School of Psychology in Pasadena, CA.